There are a lot of haters out there with regards to AAdvantage miles these days. But is it warranted?

 Etihad’s First Class Apartments are rather legendary.
 Closing doors, a bed that is separate from the seat, an option to partially connect two adjoining apartments, and an onboard shower!
 My review is in progress, but here’s a 1-minute video clip of the Etihad First Class Apartment that I made during my flight.

-You can book Etihad’s Apartments using American Airlines miles, though in recent months this has required phone calls to AA in the likes of Australia and Fiji to get the flights booked.
-You cannot book Etihad with AA miles online, only by phone.
+You can book Etihad First Class using American Airlines miles, though in recent months this has required phone calls to AA in the likes of Australia and Fiji to get the flights booked.
+You cannot generally book Etihad with AA miles online, only by phone.
 You can check availability using ExpertFlyer or the Etihad website (you are looking for Etihad Guest Seat availability).

 You can fly from Etihad’s US gateway cities (JFK, IAD, ORD, DFW, LAX, SFO) to Abu Dhabi or onwards connecting in Abu Dhabi (AUH) to the Middle East or Indian subcontinent on one AA award.
 You can also book awards from AUH to anywhere Etihad flies.
 If you are flying from the US to or from other zones besides the Middle East / Indian Subcontinent, you will have to book two awards as I did going from SYD-AUD-JFK.
 Since it wasn’t a valid routing to connect, I had to pay full Australia to Middle East award price and then the full Middle East to USA award prices.